oemof/tespy/doc/tutorials_examples.rst

 Examples
 ========

-In the example section we provide a variety of TESPy applications, amongst
+In the example section we provide a variety of TESPy applications, among
 others:

 * a very basic model of the clausius rankine process,